DENIM NOSTALGIA

 mid 19th century

-In America, jeane fabric was popularly used - usually in block colors of indigo, olive, or brown.
-Denim spun from white & indigo yarn was used exclusively in workwear for miners, mechanics, cowboys, and farmers who required the most durable materials also became highly popular.
+In America, "jean" fabric was widely adopted, often in block colors of indigo, olive, or brown.
+Denim, spun from white and indigo yarn, became the exclusive choice in workwear for miners, mechanics, cowboys, and farmers who demanded the most durable materials for their labor.

 1848